freestarcapital/freestar-plugin-cordova/README.md

 ###### Developer Notes
 Make changes.
 Do NOT manually update package version within package.json.
 This will happen automatically (via np), but do change all other necessary items.
+Commit all other items.

 Plugin publish process:
 ```